hsm-0510/rover_trajectory_simulator/README.md

 # Purpose

-The purpose of this code is to simulate a rocket trajectory from a starting geographic location to an ending location, incorporating a stationary phase, acceleration, constant speed, and deceleration phases, while adding a parabolic height profile.
+The purpose of this code is to simulate a rover trajectory from a starting geographic location to an ending location, incorporating a stationary phase, acceleration, constant speed, and deceleration phases, while adding a parabolic height profile.
 The simulation generates a 3D trajectory, calculates and plots net velocity and net acceleration, and saves the trajectory data to a CSV file for further analysis or visualization.

 # Design Method

-The code employs a physics-based approach to model the rocket's motion:
+The code employs a physics-based approach to model the rover's motion:

 1. Coordinate Transformation: Utilizes the pyproj.Transformer to convert geodetic coordinates (latitude, longitude, altitude) to Earth-Centered Earth-Fixed (ECEF) coordinates for 3D spatial representation.